 - See the remains of Manhattan’s first City Hall

-- Discover the original Dutch fort, wind mill and the original battery
+- Discover the original Dutch fort, wind mill and battery

 - Trace the streets of Manhattan in 1667 with Manhattan’s first map in hand

 - Physically touch history as we spend time finding out why Bowling Green has its name and why it’s been so important in our city’s history

-What to know: The tour is 2-hours long; please consult with the MTA for weekend subway schedules and routing changes.
+- What to know: The tour is 2-hours long; please consult with the MTA for weekend subway schedules and routing changes.
+No cancellations or refunds.